biancini/OpenIDConnect-Csharp-Client/README.md

 This project contains a full implementation of an OpenID Connect Relying Party written in C#.

 A Sample application has also been developed to test integration of this authentication mechanism into MVC .NET apps.
+To test this implementation a nuget package: ``https://www.nuget.org/packages/OpenIDClient.HttpModule/1.0.0``.

 The main configuration steps done within this sample app are the following:

 1. add the in ``configSessions`` this line: